ansible-ThoTeam/thoteam.var_as_file/README.md

 <!-- TOC -->

 ## DISCLAIMER
-**This is an ongoing and alpha stage work.
-It has not yet been tested in a lot of situations and might suffer from bugs making it unusable with some modules.
-More over (see [Security](#security) below), it is not compatible with ansible concurrent use yet and some data currently persisted on disk should be stored elsewhere.
-Use at your own risk**
+This is an ongoing and alpha stage work.
+It has not yet been tested in a lot of situations and might suffer from bugs making it unusable with some existing ansible modules.
+More over (see [Security](#security) below), it is not compatible with ansible concurrent use yet and some data currently persisted on disk should probably be stored elsewhere.
+Use at your own risk

 ## Description
 This work was inspired by [a question asked on StackOverflow][Initial SO question].
 The goal was to
 * provide a mechanism to automatically transform a variable to a file with its content
 * return the file name so it can be used in any place a file is expected
 * clean-up after running the playbook all files that were created
+* and of course, first and foremost, have some fun while learning something new

 ## Technical details
 The collection contains 2 plugins

 ### thoteam.var_as_file.var_as_file lookup plugin
 * The lookup plugin receives the content and creates a temporary file with it using the python method `tempfile.mkstemp()`
 * The content is sha256 hashed.
 This hash is used to reference the above file path in a dictionnary which is persisted on disk as json in a static file (currently `/tmp/var_as_file_track.json`).
 * When a new content is asked as file, if it has already, the corresponding file exists and its content has the same hash, its path is returned.
 Else it is deleted prior to be recreated.

 ### thoteam.var_as_file.clean_var_as_file callback plugin
 That one is responsible for cleaning up.
 It listens to the `v2_playbook_on_stats` callback event and